 We offer over 80 outreach sites, regionally, across the US and abroad, each with its own patient demographic providing students with a unique fourth-year experience.
 Each rotation site has a unique patient demographic.
 Because students select their own rotation sites, our outreach program allows them to tailor their fourth-year clinical experience to their own professional interests.

-NBEO Pass Rate
+NBEO Pass Rate & Graduation Rates

 The national board exams for optometry are administered by the National Board of Examiners in Optometry (NBEO) and are universally accepted for optometric licensure in the United States.
 For more information about the NBEO, please visit their website.